robertfmurdock/robertfmurdock.github.io/_posts/2023-05-31-testmints-retro.md

 Back in the before times of 2019, I wrote a library called ["testmints"](https://github.com/robertfmurdock/testmints).
 It was born of a single thought: can I improve the readability of basic tests?
 And now, looking back, I think it succeeded (to some degree)!

 The original "testmints" was a 13 line file, called TestStyle.kt.
-It included a comment indicating the language was based on "http://xunitpatterns.com/Four%20Phase%20Test.html" - a hyperlink that still works!
+It included a comment indicating the language was based on ["The Four-Phase Test"](http://xunitpatterns.com/Four%20Phase%20Test.html) - a hyperlink that still works!

 The library was extracted from Coupling on Feb 22, 2019 and it had already grown.
 Testmints was born of a migration: I was translating Coupling's Javascript test code into Kotlin.
 Even then, it had a few properties we'd recognize now: the standard module, the async module, and a file full of multiplatform assertions.
 The tests?
 Few existed - after all, these functions had slowly been refactored out of existing test code as helpers.